prasannax1/starships/README.md

 ### Description

-The Atlas class is a massive ship almost 2KM long.
+The Atlas class is a massive ship 2KM long.

 It is mainly used as a mobile starbase and colony transporter.
 A typical mission of the Atlas class is to transwarp to unexplored space with entire colonies settled in its